housseindjirdeh/hdjirdeh.github.io/src/posts/asynchronous-javascript-callbacks.md

 `Back at it again!` <br>
 `Damn Daniel`

 Why?
-Javascript is of **a single threaded nature**.
+Javascript is of a single threaded nature.
 This means it executes one piece of code at a time (each piece of code, or operation, is queued along this single thread).
 Notice how `functionFirst()` triggers `setTimeout`, which queues an operation to run after a certain delay (in this case, after 3 seconds).
 The concept of _running after a certain time_ is exactly what **asynchronous** means.

 # Callbacks